teabolt/solitaire.android.ai/README.md

 ## How does it work

-<a href="https://developer.android.com/studio/test/monkeyrunner/">Monkeyrunner</a> is a Jython based tool in the Android SDK for automated tests.
+<a href="https://developer.android.com/studio/test/monkeyrunner/">Monkeyrunner</a> is a Jython (an implementation of Python that runs as Java) based tool in the Android SDK for automated tests.
 I use this tool in my program to retrieve device information, take screenshots, and send gestures.

 On the "backend" side, there is a script, based on OpenCV, that processes the screenshots to recognise and find locations of playing cards.